 A majority of the Spring 2020 collection include a riff on the classic trench coat style and this is something that may continue on to fall.

-For this Fall, you can never go wrong with the classic beige and similarly toned trench coat because it works in everything: from layering it over your casual denim look to your more feminine floral dress.
+For your fall capsule wardrobe, you can never go wrong with the classic beige and similarly toned trench coat because it works in everything: from layering it over your casual denim look to your more feminine floral dress.
 Boots, heels, or sneakers?
 Everything fits with this classic item.

 If you’re into a shorter cut and edgier look, you can ditch the coat and wear your black leather jacket.
 This also goes well for both casual to more formal looks.
 Although one thing about leather jackets is that good quality is expensive.
 But personal take, it’s always better to splurge on a clothing item that you can practically style with everything and in any season.
 (Girl, you’re getting your money’s worth.
 That’s for sure.)